Privacy Policy

 Apart from the use of processors of personal data described above, we do not transfer personal data of job applicants or personal data processed for marketing purposes to third parties.

-Transfer of personal data outside the EU or the EEA
+5. Transfer of personal data outside the EU or the EEA

-However, we may in the future engage other service providers that process personal data on our behalf on servers located outside the EU or the EEA.
-The level of data protection may be lower outside of the EU and the EEA than within those geographical areas.
-Therefore, any transfer of personal data processed by us outside of said geographical area will only take place under the safeguards applicable under the GDPR, including the EU model contracts for the transfer of personal data to third countries.
-The model contracts can be found here.
+We primarily process your personal data within the EU and the European Economic Area (“EEA”).
+However, we may in some cases engage other service providers that process personal data on our behalf on servers located outside the EU or the EEA.
+The level of data protection outside of the EU and the EEA may be lower than within the areas.
+Therefore, any transfer of personal data processed by us outside of the EU or the EEA will only take place under the safeguards applicable under the GDPR, such as the EU standard contractual clauses for the transfer of personal data to third countries.
+The standard contractual clauses for international transfers can be found here.

-Your rights with regards to your personal data
+6. Your rights with regards to your personal data

 You have various rights with regard to your personal data that we process as described in this policy.
 These rights include, in particular, the rights described below.
 However, these various rights may be subject to certain qualifications, such as arising from applicable laws or regulations by public authorities, which qualifications are not fully described below.
-Certain exceptions to the rights may also arise from the confidentiality and other obligations that we have as a law firm subject to the Rules of the Finnish Bar Association.
+Certain exceptions to the rights may also arise from the confidentiality and other obligations that we have as a law firm subject to the rules and regulations of the Finnish Bar Association.
 Therefore, we encourage you to contact us at info(at)avance.com if you have any questions concerning your rights.

 • Right to access your personal data: You have the right to obtain confirmation from us whether your personal data is being processed.
 You also have the right to access your personal data and to obtain certain information, such as the purposes of processing your personal data and the types of personal data involved.